Back to blog

 10. Reveal from dust

-Subject: [product] on pedestal
+Subject: [product] on a pedestal

-Action: dust cloud parts revealing product
+Action: a dust cloud parts to reveal the product

 Context: dark backdrop, single key light